joseph-moussa/bike_counters/README.md

 This project aims to study and predict bike traffic in Paris and display the results in a web app.
 The goal is to understand bike traffic patterns to optimize the development of Paris' infrastructure.
 The study of historical data provides very useful insights about the distribution and the spread of the datapoints.
 The data analysis part is visualized using Streamlit.
-The prediction part is done using different regressors, such as tree-based regressor and Ridge.
+The prediction part is done using different regressors, such as tree-based regressors and Ridge.

 ### Dataset Download